 Collateral: Securities, evidence of deposit, or other property that a borrower pledges to secure repayment of a loan.
 Also refers to securities pledged by a bank to secure deposits of public monies.

-Annual Financial Report (AFR): The official annual report for Clark County.
-It includes five combined statements for each individual fund and account group prepared in conformity with GAAP.
-It also includes supporting schedules necessary to demonstrate compliance with finance-related legal and contractual provisions, extensive introductory material, and a detailed Statistical Section.

 Coupon: (a) The annual rate of interest that an issuer of a bond promises to pay the bondholder on the bond's face value. (b) A certificate attached to a bond evidencing interest due on a payment date.

-Credit Risk: The potential for loss due to a reduction of the issuer’s financial strength.
-This is also known as Default Risk.

 Credit Rating Definitions: